Prosecutors call rebuttal witnesses in Alex Murdaugh's murder trial before jury visits scene where wife and son were killed

 Once the rebuttal witnesses are complete, the jury will be allowed to view Murdaugh's property in Islandton, particularly its dog kennels near where the bodies of Murdaugh's wife, Margaret "Maggie" Murdaugh, and son Paul Murdaugh were found.
 Closing arguments will follow after that.

-The most important defense witness was Murdaugh himself, as he admitted he had lied about his whereabouts on the night of the murders and that he had in fact been at the kennels shortly before the murders took place.
+The most important witness was Murdaugh himself.
+Under oath, he admitted he had lied to police about his whereabouts on the night of the murders and that he had in fact been at the kennels shortly before they took place.
 He blamed his lies on "paranoid thinking" stemming from his addiction to painkillers.

 "I don't think I was capable of reason, and I lied about being down there, and I'm so sorry that I did," Murdaugh said.

-Prosecutors, who called 61 witnesses in the case, have argued he killed his wife and son to gain sympathy and distract from the financial misconduct allegations, some of which the state says were about to come to light before the fatal shootings.
-Murdaugh indeed confessed to much of that financial misconduct -- yet denied killing his family.
+Prosecutors have argued he killed his wife and son to gain sympathy and distract from financial misconduct allegations that the state says were about to come to light before the fatal shootings.
+Murdaugh indeed confessed to a decade of defrauding his legal partners and clients -- yet denied killing his family.

 "If I was under the pressure that they're talking about here, I can promise you I would hurt myself before I would hurt one of them, without a doubt," Murdaugh said on the stand Friday.